 Kristoffer Degn (from Copenhagen, Danmark) started Custimy.io about 3 years ago.

 While the first year was mostly spent on developing and optimizing the product, we have been in the market for about a year now.
 During this time, we raised the biggest pre-seed funding round in Denmark at that time, and are currently having 50K USD in monthly recurring revenue.

 We naturally expect this to grow exponentially as our solution gets into more markets and more stores learn what they can do when they have easier access to high-quality data for their decision-making.

-Brian McEuen (from Chicago, IL, USA) started On Brand almost 3 years ago.
+Brian McEuen (from Chicago, IL, USA) started On Brand over 3 years ago.

 My name is Brian McEuen, and I'm the founder of On Brand.
 We help guys shop for clothes online by curating personalized selections as if they were walking into their very own store.
 We're like Spotify for clothes!
 Another way to put it: imagine those “Top 25 T-Shirts for this Summer” lists curated just for you down to the right size, fit, style, and color!

 I currently have about 75 users and an annualized revenue run rate of $1800.

 Aaron D'Cruz (from Singapore) started Maynuu over 3 years ago.

 Hello, I’m Aaron, the GM of Maynuu.
 I’m 43 years old and live in sunny Singapore.
 I ran a restaurant for 13 years and a bakery for 7 years.
 I sold them both in 2019 to learn how to code and pursue my first love - web development.

 Last month we made about $4,300 with average monthly revenue of $3,050 in the last 12 months.
 Growing about 200% in the last year.
 This may sound like very little in USD, however, when you convert it to MYR (Malaysian Ringgit), we’re making enough to support at least 3 full-time Malaysian team members at present.